mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 ## Variable naming conventions

-Variables should use `snake_case`.
+Variables should use `snake_case`, as required by Black.

 Variables that point to DataFrames and RDDs should be suffixed to make your code readable:

 * Variables pointing to DataFrames should be suffixed with `df`: